gussmith23/lakeroad/release_files/README.md

 While you can use Lakeroad directly from the command line, we recommend using Lakeroad via Yosys.
 See the examples in `./examples/`, which currently serve as the documentation for using the plugin.

-To use Lakeroad via Yosys, you must have Yosys installed on your system (including its header files.)
-To quickly clone Yosys, build it, and install it to a local folder, you can use this set of commands:
+To use Lakeroad via Yosys, you must have the development version of Yosys installed on your system (i.e. including the Yosys header files.)
+This can be installed on Mac via `brew install yosys` or on Ubuntu via `apt-get install yosys-dev`.
+For other systems, you can quickly clone Yosys, build it, and install it to a local folder using this set of commands:

 ```sh
 git clone --recurse-submodules https://github.com/YosysHQ/yosys.git